plandes/deeplearn/README.md

 * Thorough [unit test] coverage.
 * [Debugging] layers using easy to configure Python logging module and control points.
+* A workflow and API to package and distribute models.
+Then automatically download, install and inference with them in (optionally) two separate code bases.

 Much of the code provides convenience functionality to [PyTorch].
 However, there is functionality that could be used for other deep learning APIs.